stucchio/Homepage/content/alien_intelligences_and_discriminatory_algorithms.md

 An example of this, consider the following example [from Delip Rao](http://deliprao.com/archives/129).
 A data set has race scrubbed from it.
 However, it includes location and income.
 A second order kernel might then discover `Feature6578 = Loc=EastOakland && Income<10k`.
 This feature is strongly correlated with race.
 So although race was scrubbed from the algorithm, this data was redundantly encoded in the data.

 One really important thing to recognize is that none of these forms of discrimination necessarily yield *incorrect* results.
 This means that if gambler A has a gambling strategy based on some sort of discriminatory algorithm, and gambler B has a non-discriminatory one, gambler A might be systematically taking money from gambler B.

+**Bias:** This is a statistical property of an algorithm, and there are a variety of fairly technical definitions in different contexts.
+The most useful one here is that bias is the difference between an estimator's expected value and the true value of a parameter.

 ## Linear regression